+(8)~BLIP~\cite{blip} leverages noisy web data by bootstrapping text captions.
+BLIP designs a captioner to generate synthetic captions and a filter to remove the noisy ones.

-(8) \textit{Mixer-I} and \textbf{Mixer-E} are degraded versions of the proposed model for ablation study.
-In \textit{Mixer-I}, only the image is used on the doc side, to study the impact of the text.
-In \textit{Mixer-E}, the final doc embedding is obtained by simply averaging the image and text embedding, which is used to study the impact of the concept-aware modality fusion module.
+(9) \textit{Ours-I} and \textit{Ours-E} are degraded versions of our method for ablations.
+In \textit{Ours-I}, only the image is used on the doc side, to study the impact of the text.
+In \textit{Ours-E}, the final doc embedding is obtained by simply averaging the image and text embedding, as used to study the impact of the concept-aware modality fusion.

-\textbf{Evaluation metrics} For inference, we calculate the similarity between the query and doc embedding and sort the doc by similarity scores.
-Note that one query may correspond to multiple correct results.
-Identical@$k$ means the ratio of queries where the identical product appears in the top $k$ results.
+\textbf{Evaluation Metrics.} For inference, we calculate the embedding similarity between query and doc, and sort the doc by similarity scores.
+Note that, one query may correspond to multiple correct results.
+Identical@$k$ refers to the ratio of queries where the identical product appears in the top $k$ results.
 Relevance@$k$ is similar, but it considers human-labeled products which are relevant but not identical to the query.
 Mean average precision~(MAP) and mean reciprocal rank~(MRR) are also used.
 For MRR, we consider the first correct product in the retrieved result.